hoangdesu/web-developer-bootcamp/YelpCamp/README.md

 Install `yarn`

-From this folder, run the following:
+From this folder, run the following commands:

 ```
+yarn
 yarn run install:all
 yarn run start:db
 yarn start